ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ### BLE pairing

-You can use a specifically crafted NDEF message to facilitate out-of-band pairing wth man-in-the-middle protection as specified in the [Bluetooth® Secure Simple Pairing Using NFC](https://members.nfc-forum.org/apps/group_public/download.php/18688/NFCForum-AD-BTSSP_1_1.pdf) document.
+You can use a specifically crafted NDEF message to facilitate out-of-band pairing with man-in-the-middle protection as specified in the [Bluetooth® Secure Simple Pairing Using NFC](https://members.nfc-forum.org/apps/group_public/download.php/18688/NFCForum-AD-BTSSP_1_1.pdf) document.

 # System architecture and high-level design